Vladimir-csp/xdg-terminal-exec/README.md

 ## Desktop entry for a terminal

 Stock desktop entry for terminal emulator may be used.
 Command execution argument defaults to `-e`.
-Key `X-ExecArg=` can be used to override it or omit by explicitly setting to an empty value.
+Key `ExecArg=` (`X-ExecArg=` while the spec is in proposed status) can be used to override it.
+If the terminal accepts commands without special argument, this key can be explicitly set to an empty value (execution argument will be omitted).
+Although in this case it is recommended to use `--` if the terminal handles it correctly.

 Whether launched terminal process waits for command to finish or exits immediately (i.e. after sending IPC request to a master process) is not defined